openbsd/xenocara/lib/mesa/docs/drivers/freedreno/isaspec.rst

 the xml schema, and should not be too difficult to remove from the py and decode/disasm utility):

-* Maximum "bitset" size is 64b
+* Maximum "field" size is 64b
 * Fixed instruction size

 Often times, especially when new functionality is added in later gens